-- The landlord reserves the right to add or amend information in this manual and the tenant must abide by these changes upon notification.
+- The landlord reserves the right to add or to amend information in this manual and the tenant must abide by these changes upon notification.

 - Tenant must engage professionals in the fields of design, engineering and contracting.
 The selected firms are subject to approval by the landlord.

 - Provide a high quality, well-detailed environment.
 Fixtures and fittings must be new and of high quality.

 - Ensure that all aspects of the design and construction of tenant spaces meet the requirements of all applicable building codes, bylaws and regulations.

 - Exterior signs are not permitted unless approved by Landlord.

 The presentation of design elements, equipment and other products within the kiosk should be carefully considered.

 All aspects of Tenant presentation are subject to the Landlord's approval.